boechat107/boechat107.github.io/_posts/2015-01-28-introduction-to-ocr.md

 whole words or sentences (think about the number of different categories such classifier would need to handle, all possible combinations of the characters).

-The Figure 3 shows one very common technique to segment the characters of a text.
+The figure below shows one very common technique to segment the characters of a text.
 The bar chart indicates the number of pixels at the column $x$ whose values are below some gray shade value (that must be between the characters' gray value